tardis-dev/serum-vial/README.md

 WebSocket API provides real-time market data feeds of Serum DEX and uses a bidirectional protocol which encodes all messages as JSON objects.

-Every message has a `type` field that is determining it's data type so it can be handled appropriately.

 Each WebSocket client is required to actively send native WebSocket [pings](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers#pings_and_pongs_the_heartbeat_of_websockets) to the server with interval less than 30 seconds, otherwise connection may be dropped due to inactivity.

-All messages timestamps are returned in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format, for example: `"2021-03-23T17:03:03.994Z"`.

 <br/>